mitmedialab/prg-raise-playground/README.md

 # Change directory (cd) to prg-extension-boilerplate/

-git checkout beta # Checkout beta branch -- NOTE: in the future, you'll actually checkout the dev branch, but we're using the beta branch for this trial git pull # Update dev branch with any remote changes git checkout -b <my branch> # Checkout your 'feature' branch, e.g. git checkout -b my_awesome_extension
+git checkout beta # Checkout beta branch -- NOTE: in the future, you'll actually checkout the dev branch, but we're using the beta branch for this trial git pull # Update branch with any remote changes git checkout -b <my branch> # Checkout your 'feature' branch, e.g. git checkout -b my_awesome_extension
 # For example: git checkout -b new_rad_extension